 In mid-2017 Peeriosity added a new research program focused on Intelligent Automation.
-Since the launch we have had over 50 PeercastsTM featuring leading Peeriosity member companies sharing their experiences, with an audience restricted to other Peeriosity members, where consultants and vendors are specifically excluded from the membership to ensure a that a candid and open discussion can take place between peers.
+Since the launch, we have had over 50 PeercastsTM featuring leading Peeriosity member companies sharing their experiences, with an audience restricted to other Peeriosity members, where consultants and vendors are specifically excluded from the membership to ensure that a candid and open discussion can take place between peers.
 And, since a Peeriosity membership is required, all participants have been screened and prequalified to attend.

 In 2017 and 2018 the hype for what was possible was clearly out in front of the actual results companies were able to achieve.
 Today, that isn’t the case, with many companies taking the leap and achieving excellent results, with almost all of those having active programs that are continuing to ramp up and expand.

 Recently leading Peeriosity member companies attended a panel discussion of their peers to better understand and discuss the approaches members have taken to this issue, including lessons learned.
-Peeriosity members can access a recording of the PeercastTM at any time in the members area of the Peeriosity website.
+Peeriosity members can access a recording of the PeercastTM at any time in the members’ area of the Peeriosity website.

 Here are some of the questions we discussed during the panel discussion:

-- Setting priorities – using tools to identify opportunities, gut feel from users, input from process owners, process reviews.
+- Setting priorities – using tools to identify opportunities, gut feel from users, input from process owners, and process reviews.
 Has the process changed over time?

 - Processes that have shown the greatest impact, range of processes covered